lofcz/FastCloner/README.md

 - **The Fastest** - [Benchmarked](https://github.com/lofcz/FastCloner?tab=readme-ov-file#performance) to beat all other libraries with third-party independent benchmarks verifying the performance. **300x** speed-up vs `Newtonsoft.Json` and **160x** vs `System.Text.Json`
 - **The Most Correct** - Cloning objects is hard: `<T>`, `abstract`, immutables, read-only, pointers, circular dependencies, deeply nested graphs.. we have over [600 tests](https://github.com/lofcz/FastCloner/tree/next/FastCloner.Tests) verifying correct behavior in these cases and we are transparent about the [limitations](https://github.com/lofcz/FastCloner?tab=readme-ov-file#limitations)
 - **Novel Algorithm** - FastCloner recognizes that certain cloning code cannot be generated in certain scenarios and uses highly optimized reflection-based approach instead for these types - this only happens for the members that need this, not entire objects
+- **Zero-Overhead Abstractions** - The generator uses call site analysis to eliminate indirection via inlining of generated methods.
+This ensures the generated code behaves like a single optimized block, just as if you hand-wrote it for maximum performance.
 - **Embeddable** - FastCloner has no dependencies outside the standard library.
 Source generator and reflection parts can be installed independently
 - **Gentle & Caring** - FastCloner detects standard attributes like `[NonSerialized]` making it easy to try without polluting codebase with custom attributes.
 Type usage graph for generics is built automatically producing performant cloning code without manual annotations
 - **Easy Integration** - `FastDeepClone()` for AOT cloning, `DeepClone()` for reflection cloning.
 That's it!